Ebazhanov/linkedin-skill-assessments-quizzes/dotnet-framework/dotnet-framework-quiz.md

  - int y = 3;
  - y = (int)thisObject=;3;

- - object thisObject = y;
+ - object thisObject = y; ** <= Correct

 ### 18.What is an abstract class in .NET?

-- An abstract class provides a partial implementation for functionality and some abstract or virtual members that must be 0implemented by the inheriting entities.
+- An abstract class provides a partial implementation for functionality and some abstract or virtual members that must be implemented by the inheriting entities.
 It can declare fields too.

 - An abstract class allows developers to create new classes that reuse, extend, and modify the behavior defined in other  classes.

 - An abstract class is responsible for keeping track of what is actually executing and where each executing thread is.

 - An abstract class declares a contract or behavior that implementing classes require.
 It may declare only properties,  methods, and events with no access modifiers.
-All the declared members must be implemented.
+All the declared members must be implemented. ** <= Correct

 ### 19.What is the namespace for caching information in .NET?

  - System.Data.Caching;

  - All.System.Caching;